-Such a strategy might succeed in winning a few jobs over the short term, but that does not translate into genuine prosperity.
-From our experience working in more than 2,500 communities around the world, PPS came to realize the missing ingredient in most discussions about jobs—especially good, green jobs—is the fact that secure jobs are tied to a place.This is what truly generates prosperity and well-paid employment over the long haul.
+While this kind of strategy might succeed in winning a few jobs over the short term, this does not translate into genuine prosperity.
+From our experience working in more than 3000 communities around the world, PPS came to realize that what is missing in most discussions about jobs—especially good, green jobs—is the fact that secure jobs are intimately tied to place.This is what truly generates prosperity and well-paid employment over the long haul.

 “Making great places does not just mean that you are adding tourist attractions to your city,” explains Larry Lund, PPS Associate and a Chicago real estate consultant.
-“It’s way more powerful than that: it has to do with creating an environment that will be attractive for businesses,” places to host the dense organizational and social complexity vital to the success of so many industries that create and sustain great jobs.
+“It’s way more powerful than that: it has to do with creating an environment that will be attractive for businesses,” places to host the dense organizational and social complexity that is vital to the success of so many industries that create and sustain great jobs.

 Placemaking builds the necessary foundation upon which new enterprises rise and prosper.
-And there is mounting evidence that it can create lasting, sustainable prosperity for communities- even in places not usually associated with good news.
+And there is mounting evidence that it can create lasting, sustainable prosperity for communities, even in places not usually associated with good news.

 Consider Detroit.
 At the heart of the city is Campus Martius, which until recently was a small unused green space overwhelmed by the traffic that rushed past it.
-Yet, Mayor Dennis Archer imagined this pocket-sized park as a world-class public space, akin to Bryant Square Park in New York City, which would draw people and investment back to what had become a void in the center of what many considered a broken down city.
-At the initiative of a new civic group, Detroit 300, an entity formed to celebrate Detroit’s 300th birthday, the community envisioned Campus Martius as a lively town square—and in 2004 that vision became a reality when the park was reopened with gardens, a two retractable states for events, an ice skating rink, café and lots of benches for people to enjoy themselves.
-The transformation spurred major redevelopment which brought many new jobs and a half-million dollars in new investment in offices, shops, condos and a hotel to the city.
-Compuware, a leading IT solutions company, built their corporate headquarters housing 4000 employees across the street from the future park.
-“Compuware would not have come downtown without the park,” notes Bob Gregory, a former General Motors executive and head of the Campus Martius Conservancy, which was formed to manage the park.
-“They didn’t want just a building.
-They wanted a lively district, where their workers would have things to do.”
+Despite these challenges, Mayor Dennis Archer imagined this pocket-sized park as a world-class public space, akin to Bryant Square Park in New York City, which would draw people and investment back to what had become a void in the center of what many considered to be a broken down city.
+At the initiative of a new civic group, Detroit 300, an entity formed to celebrate Detroit’s 300th birthday, the community began to envision Campus Martius as a lively town square—and in 2004 that vision became a reality when the park was reopened with gardens, two retractable stages for events, an ice skating rink, a café, and lots of benches so people could relax and enjoy themselves.

 All vital cities showcase at least one multi-use destination – an interesting place where people can go for a variety of activities that involve more than shopping.
 A multi-use destination that is the heart and soul of a community can both create an identity and generate good jobs and economic growth for that city.